meltano/meltano/docs/src/_reference/command-line-interface.md

 - [`invoke`](#using-invoke-with-environments)
 - [`select`](#using-select-with-environments)

 If there is a value provided for `default_environment` in your `meltano.yml` these commands will be run using that Environment if no `--environment` option or `MELTANO_ENVIRONMENT` environment variable is provided.
-If you have `default_environment` set this way but would prefer to use no environment use the option `--environment null`.
+If you have `default_environment` set this way but would prefer to use no environment use the option `--environment null` or use the `--no-environment` flag.

 ### Examples